Timtam/hitster/README.md

 #### Building

 Start by cloning this repository.
 Open a command line and navigate into the folder of the cloned repository.
-Afterwards, run those commands to build both components of the Hitster project:
+Afterwards, run those commands to build all components of the Hitster project:

 * client:
   ```sh